 Rugged construction and ease of service contribute to the Lumberjack's long life and low maintenance.
-And the Lumberjack's superior visibility and responsive controls result in a fast, efficient and safe operation.
+The Lumberjack's superior visibility and responsive controls means a fast, efficient and safe operation.

 1.2 Machine Identification

 Typical MODEL, SERIAL NUMBER, and LUBRICATION plates are shown in Fig. 1-2.
 These plates are securely fastened to the cab superstructure on the left side.